US reports surge of kids at SW border, a challenge for Biden

 WASHINGTON (AP) — The number of migrant children and families seeking to cross the U.S. southwest border has surged to levels not seen since before the pandemic, a challenge for President Joe Biden as he works to undo the restrictive immigration policies of his predecessor.

-Statistics released Wednesday by U.S. Customs and Border Protection showed the number of children and families increased by more than 100 percent between January and February.
+Statistics released Wednesday by U.S. Customs and Border Protection showed the number of children and families increased by more than 100% between January and February.
 Kids crossing by themselves rose 60% to more than 9,400, forcing the government to look for new places to hold them temporarily.

 The surge has been seized on by Republicans and former President Donald Trump as a line of attack on Biden, though his administration is turning back nearly all single adults, who make up the majority of border-crossers, under a public health order imposed at the start of the coronavirus pandemic.